Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Simulation study

 \subsection{The postulated Bayesian model}

 Since most of the true $\beta_{0i}$s are zero, we consider the following global local shrinkage prior similar to \ctn{ishwaran2005} over the $\beta_i$s:

+where $C^{+}(0,1)$ is the Cauchy distribution restricted on the positive real line and $IG(\cdot,\cdot)$ denotes a \textit{Inverse-gamma} distribution.
 Similar prior has previously been considered in variable selection problem from a multiple testing perspective by \ctn{dghosh2006}.
+Here $\gamma_i$s are the allocation variables signifying whether the $i$-th variable is included in the model or not.
+It is a common practice to work with the allocation variables in Bayesian variable selection problems \ctp{narisetty2014} and therefore we reframe the hypothesis testing problem in \eqref{eq:ar1_test} as the following:

-Here $\gamma_i$s are the allocation variables signifying whether $\beta_i$ is zero or not. $\tau$ is a large quantity taking into account the uncertainty of $\beta_i$s being non-zero when $\gamma_i=1$. $v$ is a very small quantity allocating very high probability around 0 when $\gamma_i=0$.
-In our simulation results we have taken $\tau=100$ and $v=10^{-6}$.
+$\tau_i$s are positive numbers taking into account the uncertainty of $\beta_i$s being non-zero when $\gamma_i=1$. $v$ is a very small quantity allocating very high probability around 0 when $\gamma_i=0$.
 We have adjusted $a_1$ and $b_1$ such that the mode of the prior Beta distribution of $p$ is $0.1$.
 As regards $\sigma$ and $\rho$, we consider the following distributions as prior for these parameters:

-where $IG(\cdot,\cdot)$ denotes a \textit{Inverse-gamma} distribution.
 Here $a_2$ and $b_2$ are adjusted such that the mode of the the prior distribution is 1 and variance 100.
+For all the three methods, the same prior distribution is considered.